numb95/PyAxel/README.md

 PyAxel
 ======

-An improvement of Axel download accelerator
+PyAxel is a Download manager powered by Axel download accelerator.

 *You should notice that PyAxel is written in python and it's just using axel as a dependency*